 - Once all materials are submitted, an application specialist will review them.
 It may be necessary for the application specialist to request additional information.

 - When all requirements are met an Advanced Registered Nurse Practitioner license is issued.

-- Submits protocol within 30 days of beginning employment as an Advanced Registered Nurse Practitioner.
+- File protocol at ARNP’s practice location site(s) within 30 days of beginning employment as an Advanced Registered Nurse Practitioner.

 Note: Applicants who wish to be a dispensing practitioner must submit a dispensing application and fee.

 $210.00 Application and Licensure Fee

 Fee varies for Livescan Service Provider

 Fee varies for License Verification